ilyassjaatit/odoo_whatsapp/README.md

 # odoo_whatsapp
-add whatsapp in odoo inspired by the odoo sms addon.
+Add whatsapp in odoo inspired by the odoo sms addon.

+## Views